 Assess whether you can handle unexpected exam fees during emergencies or illness flare-ups.
 Pet owners with sufficient emergency savings may prefer paying exam fees directly rather than adding monthly premium costs.
 However, if surprise veterinary visits would strain your budget, predictable monthly add-on fees can help with financial planning.

 Check whether exam fee coverage includes annual limits, per-visit caps or restrictions on covered visit types.
-Some insurers only reimburse exam fees for covered conditions, excluding wellness visits or pre-existing condition follow-ups.
+Some insurers only provide reimbursement for exam fees if they're related to covered conditions, excluding wellness visits or pre-existing condition follow-ups.
 Verify that the coverage terms match your pet's actual veterinary care needs before adding to your base policy.

 Exam fee coverage is subject to waiting periods that vary by insurer, typically ranging from immediate coverage to 14 days after policy activation.